aadams3867/FaceOn-Apache/README.md

 # FaceOn

-#### Use the power of facial recognition to log on faster, more securely, and with less hassle than other alternatives, like fingerprint identification or phone number verification.
+#### Use the power of facial recognition to log on faster, more securely, and with less hassle than fingerprint identification or phone number verification.
 ----------

 ## Design Layout